nuxt-modules/leaflet/docs/guide/marker-cluster.md

 - Use the `useMarkerCluster` composable in your component

 :::warning
-It is very important to keep the manual import of Leaflet and the `:use-global-leaflet="true"` as the leaflet.markercluster requires Leaflet to be loaded globally.
+It is very important to keep the manual import of Leaflet and the `:use-global-leaflet="true"` as leaflet.markercluster requires Leaflet to be loaded globally.
 :::

 ```vue{9,23,28-61,65-68}